don/BluetoothSerial/README.md

 ### Description

-Function `isEnabled` passes true to the success callback when bluetooth is enabled.
+Function `isEnabled` calls the success callback when bluetooth is enabled and the failure callback when bluetooth is *not* enabled.

 ### Parameters